nickw-ctrl/SymplyKB/docs/index.md

-# Welcome to Symply Docs
+# Welcome to Symply Docs (Pilot)

-This is your pilot site.
-Use the search bar or the navigation.
+Search above or browse **Products**.
+This is placeholder content for the pilot build.